Accomidatons in Reykjavik

 Here’s what we know about accommodation in and around Reykjavik:

-Reykjavik offers a lot of choice for hotels, and more recently the number of higher-end hotels has increased.
+Reykjavik offers a lot of choices for hotels, and more recently the number of higher-end hotels has increased.
 That said, you could pretty much find a hotel for any budget.
-Slightly out of town are the Hilton Reykjavik and the Radisson Blu hotel offering great views and restaurants.
+Slightly out of town are the Hilton Reykjavik and the Radisson Blu Hotel offering great views and restaurants.
 Both are at the upper end of the budget.
-There are a number of design-driven hotels in Reykjavik, such as the Hotel Borg in the city centre, which has a reputation for being ideally located and sophisticated.
-Inside the city centre is Fosshótel – it’s a chain that offers a variety of rooms and budget options.
+There are several design-driven hotels in Reykjavik, such as the Hotel Borg in the city center, which has a reputation for being ideally located and sophisticated.
+Inside the city center is Fosshótel – it’s a chain that offers a variety of rooms and budget options.
 They also have hotels in other parts of the country.

-Reykjavik is home to a superb variety of accommodation – from design-led boutique hotels to guesthouses brimming with old-fashioned Icelandic hospitality.
+Reykjavik is home to a superb variety of accommodations – from design-led boutique hotels to guesthouses brimming with old-fashioned Icelandic hospitality.

-These are a really popular option with some travellers and there are a couple right in the centre of the city.
+These are a really popular option with some travelers and there are a couple right in the center of the city.
 They offer both flexibility and affordability.
-Look out for 101 Hostels and Kex – a hostel with a very popular gastro pub at its heart.
+Look out for 101 Hostels and Kex – a hostel with a very popular gastropub at its heart.
 The further out of town you go, the cheaper the hostels become.
 There are also some options outside of Reykjavik, including HI City Hostel Reykjavik and Bus Hostel Reykjavik that will bring you closer to the Icelandic countryside.

-Hostels in Iceland are the cheaper and flexible option.
+Hostels in Iceland are a cheaper and more flexible option.
 One hostel in Reykjavik - Kex - even has a gastropub inside!

 For a city, there are plenty of good guesthouses and bed and breakfasts in Reykjavik.
 This is a great option if you are traveling solo or as a couple / small group.
 These are more intimate than a hotel but also far cheaper and will certainly get you closer to Icelandic culture and people.

-Downtown Reykjavik - Staying in an Icelandic guesthouse will give you an opportunity to sample the legendary Icelandic charm and hospitality.
+Downtown Reykjavik - Staying in an Icelandic guesthouse will allow you to sample the legendary Icelandic charm and hospitality.

-Gray Line Iceland is the sightseeing expert here in Iceland.
-We run all sorts of tours of Iceland, right across the country, such as the Golden Circle Express; showcasing the magnificent scenery at Þingvellir National Park.
-Or why not get up close to the iconic Skógafoss waterfall and enjoy stunning views of glacial landscapes and volcanoes!
+Gray Line Iceland is a sightseeing expert here in Iceland.
+We run all sorts of tours of Iceland, right across the country, such as the Golden Circle Tour; showcasing the magnificent scenery at Þingvellir National Park.
+Or why not get up close to the iconic Skógafoss waterfall and enjoy stunning views of glacial landscapes and volcanoes?